only4john/only4john.github.io/index.md

 ## Research Experience:

 - Associate Professor, School of Resource and Environmental Sciences, Wuhan University
+- Visiting Scholar, University of Canterbury, New Zealand
 - Visiting Scholar, University of Illinois at Urbana-Champaign (UIUC)
 - Lecturer, School of Resource and Environmental Sciences, Wuhan University
 - Postdoctoral Researcher, School of Resource and Environmental Sciences, Wuhan University